 Iowa's first confirmed case of emerald ash borer (EAB) was in 2010 on an island in Allamakee County in the Mississippi River.
 It did not make landfall until 2013 when four new counties were confirmed.
-In 2014, an additional 13 counties were positive for EAB and by the end of 2015 another 11 counties had confirmed EAB.
+In 2014, an additional 13 counties were positive for EAB, by the end of 2015 another 11 counties were added and at the end of 2016 10 more counties were confirmed.